Ramilito/kubesess/.github/README.md

 export KUBECONFIG=$HOME/.kube/config:$HOME/.kube/config-demo:$HOME/.kube/config-demo-2
 ```

+> :Note: **The order is important*: the first file will be the master config!

 #### Add information to prompt (there are other good tools for this, kube-ps1 and p10k)
 ```
 prompt_context() {